 - Create dedicated roles for designing metaverse experiences for customers.
 Designing differentiating virtual experiences will require a mix of out-of-the-box creativity with engineering and development capabilities.

 - Define and design a metaverse customer journey.
 How will your customers decide to enter it?
 What activities or tasks are they hoping to perform there?
 How can you integrate self-service capabilities into the virtual experience to solve customer issues?
+How will you use Contact Center AI to improve your customer experience?
 What kind of real-time feedback can they offer about virtual experiences?
 What kind of direct support will be required?
 What will influence the duration of their stay?

 - Think about ways in which you can leverage the metaverse to engage audiences.
 Consider releasing a digital version of a new product or experience, creating an immersive game in a virtual space or inviting customers into a digital world.
 Gucci has created digital-only products, Balenciaga has held virtual fashion shows and Hyundai is offering a peek into the future of mobility on Roblox